 The Bio-Imaging and Cell Analysis suite, provides users with a variety of different approaches to image their samples.
 Services provided include Confocal microscopy, FACs analysis and sorting, High Content Imaging and Analysis, and an advanced Hypoxic Imaging Facility.
 Training and assistance are provided at all levels, including guidance on planning your imaging experiments and preparing your samples, and help with image/data analysis.

-Our bio-imaging instruments are employed in a variety of different projects, including studies of inflammatory diseases, stem cell biology, diabetes, neuroscience and developmental biology.
+Our bio-imaging instruments are employed in a variety of different projects, including studies of inflammatory diseases, cancer research, stem cell biology, diabetes, neuroscience, developmental biology, and drug discovery.

 Confocal laser scanning microscopy

 The Confocal laser scanning microscopes enable researchers to create detailed 3D pictures of cell organelles and to examine ‘live’ cells through incubation systems that facilitate the study of cellular changes over time.

 High content imaging and analysis (HCA)